 Find podcasts that have a variety of guests and a diversity of topics which they discuss and you will find that your to-read list will expand on its own.

-My recommendation is always the Making Sense podcast as I look up to Sam Harris greatly, but lately, I have been listening to Joe Rogan as well.
+My recommendation is always the Making Sense podcast as I look up to Sam Harris greatly, but I also like Blocked and Reported.

 I hope these tips help you start reading more books and expand your world and vocabulary.